CodePath-ios-group7-project/CodePath-ios-project/README.md

 * Settings Screen [optional]
     *  (?/?)Lets people change password, change language, and app notification settings. (optional)

-#### * please read the above discrition and we will discuss the Work Assignment Plan in the coming meeting, I have all work assign into 5 parts, each teammember should be in charge of one part.
-(You will be responsible for the implementation)
+#### * The workload are assigned into 5 parts, each teammember should be in charge of one part.
+You will be responsible for the implementation.

-#### * I list my idea in Schema, if you have issue when implement the App, feel free to disscuss and modify it.
-Instead of following my writing, you should be responsible for your Work Assignment.

-#### * this week (by Friday April 1st), you will need to [Create basic snippets for each Parse network request] under the screen that you are incharged.

 ## Sprint-Plan
 ### Sprint Plan 1 -- by April 08, 2022